vaadin/vaadin/README.md

 ## Learn more

-See the list of components, demos and documentation, instructions how to get started, video tutorials, application demos and more by visiting:
+See demos and documentation, instructions how to get started, video tutorials, application demos and more by visiting:

 ### [vaadin.com/components ›](https://vaadin.com/components)